The Heller Family Foundation Inc

 Overview

 The Heller Family Foundation Inc was established in 1998 as a private family foundation serving New Jersey and surrounding communities.
-Led by President Ronald Heller and Treasurer Joyce L. Heller, the foundation maintains total assets of approximately $7.26 million and distributes around $365,000 annually in charitable contributions.
+Led by President Ronald Heller and Treasurer Joyce L. Heller, the foundation maintains total assets of approximately $7,028,300 and distributes charitable contributions to preselected organizations.
 The foundation focuses its grantmaking on four primary areas: education (from elementary through college levels), health initiatives, religious organizations, and general charitable causes supporting those in need.
 As a private non-operating foundation, it operates through trustee discretion, funding preselected organizations rather than accepting public applications.
-The foundation has maintained consistent grantmaking activity over the past decade, averaging 30 grants annually.
+Based on recent 990-PF records, the foundation has made grants to organizations in New Jersey, Florida, and New York.

 Funding Priorities